2-Day Guide to Takayama: A Taste of Traditional Japan (and why it’s one of my favorite places!)

 Late Morning: Takayama Jinya

 Next, visit Takayama Jinya, a former government office from the Edo period.
 This beautifully preserved building offers a unique glimpse into Japan’s samurai-era administration.
-Take a guided tour to learn about its fascinating history and admire the classic architecture.

 Afternoon: Sanmachi Suji District